OusStack/FE-Evaluate-a-news-article-with-Natural-Language-Processing/README.md

 #### Step 5: Using the API

 We're ready to go!
 The API has a lot of different endpoints you can take a look at [here](https://docs.aylien.com/textapi/endpoints/#api-endpoints).
 And you can see how using the SDK simplifies the requests we need to make.

-I won't provide further examples here, as it's up to you to create the various requests and make sure your server is set up appropriately.

 ### After the API Setup